phnmnl/container-phenomenal-branded-galaxy/README.md

 ![Logo](rNMR_logo.gif)

-# rNMR
+# PhenoMeNAL Branded Galaxy
 Version: 1.0.0

 ## Short Description

 <!--
-This should only be 20 to 40 words, hopefully a single sentence.
+This should only be 20, hopefully a single sentence.
 -->

-Open source software for identifying and quantifying metabolites in NMR spectra.
+Galaxy with PhenoMeNal brand and skin.

 ## Description